-Shoot for about one gram of protein per pound of bodyweight per day and 1-3 grams of carbs depending on your bodyfat levels, training age, chronological age and the type of workouts you are doing.
+Shoot for about one .6-8 grams of protein per pound of bodyweight per day and 2-3 grams of carbs depending on your bodyfat levels, training age, chronological age and the type of workouts you are doing.

 The leaner you are the better your insulin sensitivity and thus the more carbs you can eat.

 This is especially true if you are a teenager with a racing metabolism.
 A 17 year old kid with single digit bodyfat might need three grams of carbs per pound in order to gain weight, whereas a 35 year old might only need 1-1.25 grams.